thiagoteixeira/thiagoteixeira.github.io/_posts/2018-03-01-spring-boot-2-0-released.md

  - A Java 8 baseline, and Java 9 support.
  - Reactive web programming support with Spring WebFlux/WebFlux.fn.
- - Auto-configuration and starter POMs for reactive Spring Data Cassandra, MongoDB, Couchbase, and Redis.
+ - Auto-configuration and starter POMs for reactive Spring Data Cassandra, MongoDB, Couchbase and Redis.
  - Support for embedded Netty.
  - HTTP/2 for Tomcat, Undertow and Jetty.
  - Kotlin support.